 It will also depend on how you want to operate your account, and whether you want to receive interest annually or monthly.
 For example, you might prefer to manage your savings online, either via your mobile or computer, or you may be more comfortable with a postal, branch-based or telephone account.

-Here, we’ve rounded up some of the best savings accounts for over 60s, depending on the length of time you want to commit your money for, whether you’re looking for tax-free returns, and how you want to manage your account.
+Here, we’ve rounded up some of the best savings accounts for over-60s, depending on the length of time you want to commit your money for, whether you’re looking for tax-free returns, and how you want to manage your account.

-What are the best savings accounts for over 60s in the UK?
+What are the best savings accounts for over-60s in the UK?

-Being able to earn returns that keep pace with rising living costs is really important for savers of all ages, but especially for over 60s savers who often depend on savings returns to supplement their retirement income, and who don’t want to take any risks with their cash.
+Being able to earn returns that keep pace with rising living costs is really important for savers of all ages, but especially for over-60s savers who often depend on savings returns to supplement their retirement income, and who don’t want to take any risks with their cash.

-Below, we highlight some of the best savings accounts for over 60s in the UK, which you can filter to find the right type of account to suit your needs.
+Below, we highlight some of the best savings accounts for over-60s in the UK, which you can filter to find the right type of account to suit your needs.
 Bear in mind that if, for any unlikely reason the bank or savings provider you hold money with runs into financial difficulties, the Financial Services Compensation Scheme (FSCS) will cover your savings up to £85,000 with a single institution, so if you have two accounts with the same bank which together hold more than £85,000, you won’t get the full amount back.
 Find out more in our guide Are my savings safe?

-Best online easy access savings account for over 60s
+Best online easy access savings account for over-60s

-If you like managing your money online, either using your mobile or a computer, then the good news is online accounts almost always pay the top rates on interest.
+If you like managing your money online, either using your mobile or a computer, then the good news is that online accounts almost always pay the top rates on interest.
 That’s because online savings providers have lower overheads due to not having branches and are therefore able to pass some of this benefit on to their customers.

-Best postal, phone and branch-operated accounts for over 60s
+Best postal, phone and branch-operated accounts for over-60s

 Although the most competitive savings rates are generally offered by online accounts, if you prefer to operate your savings accounts by telephone, in branches or by post, then there are still options to choose from.

-Current best buys if you’re looking for a branch-based easy access savings account include the afore mentioned Ulster Bank Loyalty Saver account which currently pays 5.20% annual interest before tax on a minimum opening balance of £5,000.
+Alternatively, Skipton Building Society’s Single Access Saver Issue 7 account currently pays 4.15% annual interest before tax again on a minimum opening balance of £1.
 Interest on this account is paid annually.
 This account can also be opened and operated online if you prefer.
+However, bear in mind you can only make one withdrawal from this account a year.

-Best cash ISAs for over 60s
+Best cash ISAs for over-60s

 If you’re looking for tax-free returns, a cash individual savings account (ISA) is well worth considering.

-Best fixed rate savings accounts for over 60s
+Best fixed rate savings accounts for over-60s

 Don’t forget pensions!

 Pensions can also be a great home for your savings, especially as you’ll receive tax relief on the contributions you make.
 For example, if you’re a basic rate taxpayer a £100 contribution into your pension will currently only cost you £80 thanks to tax relief.
-If you’re a higher rate taxpayer the same contribution will only set you back £60.
+If you’re a higher-rate taxpayer the same contribution will only set you back £60.

 If you’re in your 60s it could be even more worthwhile paying into a pension if you’re looking ahead to retirement, as you’ll still qualify for tax relief on your contributions up to the age of 75 and you’ll also be able to access your pension savings (including the top up from the taxman) much sooner than someone younger.
 Read more in our guide How pension tax relief works.